 Having a luscious green lawn has been a sign of wealth for centuries.
 Back when we grew all our own food, the people that didn’t have to use 100% of their land for crops in order to survive were considered well off.
-Having a small patch of yard with no crops meant you were rich enough to either have a lot of land or you could buy your food from others.
+Having a small patch of a yard with no crops meant you were rich enough to either have a lot of land or you could buy your food from others.
 Today, it simply means that someone enjoys getting their hands dirty and having a beautiful yard.
 I’ve found some examples that will surely get your thumbs green with envy.
-Here’s some beautiful landscaping ideas for mobile homes.
+Here are some beautiful landscaping ideas for mobile homes.

 Sunny Landscaping Ideas

-It’s sometimes difficult landscaping for mobile home communities as there are rules you need to abide by, and you don’t want to spend a lot of money on plants and trees for land you don’t own.
+It’s sometimes difficult landscaping for mobile home communities as there are rules you need to abide by, and you don’t want to spend a lot of money for plants and trees on land you don’t own.
 It’s possible to stay within a small budget and still have a beautifully landscaped exterior, and this homeowner proves it!
 This newer model double wide found on HGTV Rate My Space is a perfect example of affordable landscaping at its finest.

 The owners found plants in vacant lots and through distressed plant sales.
 You can always ask friends and neighbors for cuttings from a tree they have, just research the best way to do it for the species in mind.
 There’s also free seeds just about everywhere, make sure you have permission to pocket them though.

 Varying heights add interest.
 The rocks add texture and the lanterns add light.
-All those elements should be used in landscaping.

 Here’s another great example of landscaping for sunny spots.
 The owners utilize pathways and decking well.